 On April 4th, 2016, I turned the same age my father was when he died in 1985 on my wedding day.
 Yes, on my wedding day.
 Just hours before the ceremony.
 I dreaded turning this age for decades, fearing it would be my fate as well.
-Seems to be a common feeling amongst those of us who had a parent die young because of health related issues.
-Life insurance companies make you feel doomed!
+Seems to be a common feeling amongst those of us who had a parent die young.

 I was the only one with my father.
 I sent my mother out of the room to protect her and my two older brothers were not around.
 It was not something I was prepared to handle at 21 years old.
-In a brief moment of consciousness, my father said two things to me.
-First, he said, “Give me a cigarette.”
-That wasn’t going to happen.
-Second, he said, “You’re a good kid.”
+In a brief moment of consciousness, my father said, “You’re a good kid.”
 Coming from a man that rarely expressed any emotion, I realized that was going to be as good as it would get.
-But it wasn’t most what I wanted to hear.
+But it wasn’t what I most wanted to hear.

 What I wanted to hear was, “I’m proud of you.”